George-Michael-Dagogo/Datafest-Datathon-2024/README.md

 # Model development

-The task here involves creating a forecasting model that can adequately inform the stakeholders at GMS of the likelihood of a student passing or failing their upcoming exams.
+The task here involves creating a predictive model that can adequately inform the stakeholders at GMS of the likelihood of a student passing or failing their upcoming exams.
 In this scenario, the upcoming exams refer to their mock exams written to prepare students for their JAMB and WASSCE exams.
 At GMS, if a student can do well in the mock exams, then they can do well in the JAMB and WASSCE exams.
 Furthermore, GMS is concerned about other factors that can affect a student's upcoming results aside from their previous exam scores in class and is open to recommendations based on that.

 ## Solution